Synergies between Disentanglement and Sparsity: Generalization and Identifiability in Multi-Task Learning: Experiments

-\emph{Algorithms.} In this setting where $p(y; \eta)$ is a Gaussian with fixed variance, the inner problem of~\Cref{pb:OG_problem_inner_relax} amounts to Lasso regression, we thus refer to this approach as inner-Lasso.
-We also evaluate a simple variation of~\Cref{pb:OG_problem_inner_relax} in which the $L_1$ norm is replaced by an $L_2$ norm, and refer to it as inner-Ridge.
-In addition we evaluate the representation obtained by performing linear ICA~\citep{comon1992} on the representation learned by inner-Ridge: the case $\lambda=0$ corresponds to the approach of~\citet{ahuja2022towards}.
+\emph{Algorithms.} In this setting where $p(y; \bm\eta)$ is a Gaussian with fixed variance, the inner problem of~\Cref{pb:OG_problem_inner_relax} amounts to Lasso regression, we thus refer to this approach as inner-Lasso.
+We also evaluate a simple variation of~\Cref{pb:OG_problem_inner_relax} in which the $L_1$ norm is replaced by an $L_2$ norm and refer to it as inner-Ridge.
+In addition, we evaluate the representation obtained by performing linear ICA~\citep{comon1992} on the representation learned by inner-Ridge: the case $\lambda=0$ corresponds to the approach of~\citet{ahuja2022towards}.

-\emph{Discussion.} \Cref{fig:3dshape_mcc} reports disentanglement performance of the three methods, as measured by the \textit{mean correlation coefficient}, or MCC~\citep{TCL2016, iVAEkhemakhem20a}~(\Cref{app:dis_exp}).
+\emph{Discussion.} \Cref{fig:3dshape_mcc} reports disentanglement performances of the three methods, as measured by the \textit{mean correlation coefficient}, or MCC~\citep{TCL2016, iVAEkhemakhem20a}~(\Cref{app:dis_exp}).
 In all settings, inner-Lasso obtains high MCC for some values of $\lambda$, being on par or surpassing the baselines.
 As the theory suggests, it is robust to high levels of correlations between the latents, as opposed to inner-Ridge with ICA which is very much affected by strong correlations (since ICA assumes independence).
-We can also see how additional noise on the latent variables hurts inner-Ridge with ICA while leaving inner-Lasso unaffected. \Cref{fig:3dshape_influ_corr_r} in \Cref{app:dis_exp} shows that all methods find a representation which is linearly equivalent to the ground-truth representation, except for very large values of $\lambda$.
-Refer to \Cref{app:dis_exp} for more details. {\Cref{app:experiment_violation} presents experiments showing to what extent inner-Lasso is robust to violations of \Cref{ass:suff_support}. \Cref{app:visual_eval} presents a visual evaluation of disentanglement. \Cref{app:dci_metrics} shows results for the same experiments with the DCI metric~\citep{eastwood2018framework}.}
+We can also see how additional noise on the latent variables hurts inner-Ridge with ICA while leaving inner-Lasso unaffected. \Cref{fig:3dshape_influ_corr_r} in \Cref{app:dis_exp} shows that all methods find a representation which is linearly equivalent to the ground-truth representation, except for very large values of $\lambda$. {\Cref{app:experiment_violation} studies empirically to what extent inner-Lasso is robust to violations of \Cref{ass:suff_support}, \Cref{app:visual_eval} presents a visual evaluation of disentanglement and \Cref{app:dci_metrics} reports the DCI metric~\citep{eastwood2018framework} on the same experiments.} We did not explore hyperparameter selection in this work, which is a difficult problem for disentanglement because a goodness-of-fit score evaluated on a held-out dataset will not be informative because of the lack of identifiability.
+Nevertheless, one can use heuristics such as the \textit{unsupervised disentanglement ranking} score proposed by \citet{Duan2020UDR}.